Skip to main content

 Differentiating “Cyclescheme” from “Cycle to Work”

 It is important to note that “Cyclescheme” differs from “Cycle to Work.”
 While Cycle to Work is a program introduced by the UK government to support cheaper and more sustainable travel, Cyclescheme is one of the competing facilities that assist with the administrative and retail aspects of the Cycle to Work program.
 Various companies and organizations offer Cycle to Work schemes in the UK, such as Evans Cycles’ Ride to Work scheme and Halfords’ Cycle2work.
 Cycle to Work has consistently aligned with the active travel strategies of successive UK governments since its inception in 1999.
-The latest ambition, published in 2017, aims to make cycling and walking the natural choices for shorter journeys and part of longer journeys instead of during a motor vehicle.
+The latest ambition, published in 2017, aims to make cycling and walking the natural choices for shorter journeys and part of longer journeys instead of using a motor vehicle.

 How Does Cyclescheme Work?